WordPress/gutenberg/packages/block-editor/README.md

 <a name="useBlockProps" href="#useBlockProps">#</a> **useBlockProps**

-This hook is used to lighly mark an element as a block element.
+This hook is used to lightly mark an element as a block element.
 Call this hook and pass the returned props to the element to mark as a block.
 If you define a ref for the element, it is important to pass the ref to this hook, which the hooks in turn will pass to the component through the props it